DineWithMe/Development-Tools/README.md

 # Development-Tools

-Let me know if you want to maintenance this repository.
+Let me know if you want to update this repository.

 No need to create branch for this repository, it serves as quick info, everyone can push it to master branch.

 I recommend you commit this repository in your editor, it saves you from typing "br" tag.

-This repository is not intended to be learning material, this repository list down the tools/libraries/frameworks used in this project and justification behind the decision.
+This repository is not intended to be learning material (but you are welcomed to add it), this repository list down the tools/libraries/frameworks used in this project and justification behind the decision.

 Google If you need more details.